osuosl/timesync/source/users.rst

   Site-wide managers can modify other users' site_spectator fields.

-This endpoint may be accessed by admins or the user who is being updated.
-However, the ``admin`` field may only be set by an admin.
+This endpoint may be accessed by admins, sitewide managers, or the user who is being updated.
+However, users may not set their own permissions unless they are an admin, and managers may *only* set the ``site_spectator`` field; thus the ``site_admin`` and ``site_manager`` fields may only be set by an admin.

 DELETE /users/:username
 ~~~~~~~~~~~~~~~~~~~~~~~